Cold foods are foods that have a cooling effect on your body.

 What to do?

 First, many foods that are cold to the touch are actually warming or even heating in their effect!
 For example:

-Surprisingly, they can even have a cooling effect when first eaten!
+Surprisingly, when first eaten, some junk foods can have a cooling effect!
 Why?
-Because if eaten cold, and if your digestion is very yang deficient, that food may burrow its way right down through you to re-appear as diarrhoea within a few hours.
+Because if eaten cold, and if your digestion is very yang deficient, that food may burrow its way right down through you to re-appear as smelly diarrhoea within a few hours.
 For some of the other effects of eating junk foods, see the list below!

-But if you are not yang deficient, or you chew them well before swallowing, the food's heating effect will appear in various ways, for example -
+But, if you regularly eat junk foods and even if you chew them well before swallowing, the food’s heating effect will still eventually appear in various ways, for example –

 Even so, chewing is best!
-Otherwise the food goes straight through you and uses up your energy to push it through, offering little in return because your body doesn't absorb it.
+Otherwise the food goes straight through you and uses up your energy to push it through, offering little in return because your body doesn’t absorb it.

 If your host offers you only foods classified as cold, for example a cold starter, a salad for the main course, followed by fruit salad afterwards, then if you are very yang deficient,

 This way, you warm your tubes both before and afterwards.

 If you have to eat many hot or very warming foods, even someone yang deficient should make sure to include some cool foods to balance.

 Equally, if you are naturally blessed with good circulation and usually feel warm when others feel cold, then you will probably benefit from eating more cool or cold foods, to keep you in balance.